Resources Infrastructure

 Rootly is an SRE-focused incident management platform built to automate response processes and streamline collaboration, often directly within Slack.
 It helps teams declare incidents, create dedicated channels, pull in the right responders, and execute automated runbooks.
 Rootly places a strong emphasis on generating detailed post-mortems and learning from incidents to improve overall system reliability.

-Squadcast is another incident management platform with a strong focus on SRE principles.
+Squadcast is an incident management platform with a strong focus on SRE principles, acquired by SolarWinds in March 2025.
 It offers a comprehensive suite of features, including on-call scheduling, multi-channel alerting, incident automation, and tools for conducting post-mortems.
 It’s known for its intuitive user interface and flexible alerting rules, making it a popular choice for teams looking for a cost-effective yet powerful solution.

-- Best for: SRE and DevOps teams seeking a cost-effective solution with robust alerting, on-call management, and incident automation capabilities.
+• Best for: SRE and DevOps teams seeking a cost-effective solution with robust alerting, on-call management, and incident automation capabilities, particularly those already in the SolarWinds ecosystem.

 FireHydrant is a comprehensive platform designed to help organizations standardize their incident response processes.
-It enables teams to automate runbooks, manage incident communication, and track key reliability metrics like MTTR and MTTD.
-FireHydrant’s incident command system helps structure the response process, ensuring that every incident is handled consistently and efficiently.
+It was acquired by Freshworks in early 2026 and is being integrated as the incident management and reliability layer inside Freshservice.
+FireHydrant enables teams to automate runbooks, manage incident communication, and track key reliability metrics like MTTR and MTTD.
+Its incident command system helps structure the response process, ensuring that every incident is handled consistently and efficiently.

-- Best for: Organizations focused on improving system reliability through structured incident response, automated runbooks, and detailed post-incident analysis.
+• Best for: Organizations focused on improving system reliability through structured incident response, automated runbooks, and detailed post-incident analysis — especially those already using Freshservice or the Freshworks ecosystem.

 9. OnPage: Alert and Incident Management for Critical Communications